-The phenomenon of an income flowing constantly from a .11 PAGE kinds of capital, without personal exertion of the o 1 The conditions of solution 2 The theoretical must be distinguished from the social an d politic al problem.
-Characteristics of each 2 Danger of confounding the two; its common effects • 3-4 Our task is the critical history of the theoretical problem n 5 Preliminary definitions.
-Capital a "complex of produc eed mear ıs of acquisition " 6 The difference between National and Individual capital 6 between Gross interest and Net interest .
-7 between Natural and Contract (or Loan) interest . • 8 Interest as distinguished from Undertaker's Profit 8-9 Limitation of the subject to Interest proper .
-10

-The Development of the Problem

-THE OPPOSITION TO INTEREST IN CLASSICAL AND MEDIÆVAL T IMES Loan interest, or Usury, as evidently income without labour, was discussed long before Natural interest, where labour is always present, and is supposed to account for the income .
-13-14 The first period-a rather barren one, extending to the eight- eenth century-is taken up with the struggle for and against usury 14-15
+The phenomenon of an income flowing constantly from all FAG. kinds of capital, without personal exertion of the owner .
+7 The conditions of solution 9 The theoretical must be distinguished from the social and political problem.
+Characteristics of each 9 Danger of confounding the two; its common effects 3-4 Our task is the critical history of the theoretical problem . £ Preliminary definitions.
+Capital a "complex of produced means of acquisition" 6 The difference between National and Individual capital.
+6 between Gross interest and Net interest 7 between Natural and Contract (or Loan) interest 8 Interest as distinguished from Undertaker's Profit 8-8 Limitation of the subject to Interest proper 10 interest of the subject to interest proper. - воок і The Development of the Problem CHAPTER I THE OPPOSITION TO INTEREST IN CLASSICAL AND MEDIÆVAL TIME ES Loan interest, or Usury, as evidently income without labour, was discussed long before Natural interest, where labour is 3-14 The first period-a rather barren one, extending to the eight- eenth century-is taken up with the struggle for and control to tourch ap with the struggle for and

 PAGE Dislike of interest shown in all undeveloped stages of industry .
 15 Hostility of the philosophic writers 16 Aristotle's argument, that money does not breed 17 Thus far the question is only theoretical, interest being recognised as an established institution 17-18 Reaction under Christianity; victory of the Church over temporal legislation; prohibition of interest 18 The subject treated theologically till twelfth century, when begin appeals to the jus divinum, jus humanum, and jus naturale.
 19 The explanation of this;-the vexatious pressure of the prohibi- tion on industry, and the necessity for rational defence of it 20 Stock arguments of this period- (1) The barrenness of money 21 (2) The consumability of money (Thomas Aquinas) .
-22 (3) The Use transferred with the capital 23 (4) The selling of Time, a good common to all 23 But the prohibition did not apply to profit made by personal 2.9 employment of capital 24 employment of capital 24 CHAPTER II THE DEFENCE OF INTEREST FROM THE SIXTEENTH TILL TH E EIGHTEENTH CENTURY Zonith of the prohibition in the thirteenth continue: 25 Zenith of the prohibition in the thirteenth century 20 The struggle of practical life.
-Direct exceptions to the prohibition; evasions of it.
-The "interesse".
-0.0 26 The effect on theory.
-Compromise of the reformers with the "parasitic profit".
-27 Rise of direct opposition to the prohibition 28 Calvin rejects authority, and dismisses the rational arguments, but does not unreservedly allow interest 28-29 Molinaeus; his scholastic review and criticism of the canon argu- Molinaeus; his scholastic review and criticism of the canon arguments; his conclusions and concessions 28-29 30-31 Molinaeus; his scholastic review and criticism of the canon argu- Molinaeus; his scholastic review and criticism of the canon arguments; his conclusions and concessions Molinaeus; his scholastic review and criticism of the canon arguments; his conclusions and concessions 30-31 Molinaeus; his scholastic review and criticism of the canon arguments; his conclusions and concessions 30-31 32 Molinaeus; his scholastic review and criticism of the canon arguments; his conclusions and concessions.
-Calvin and Molinaeus, however, stand almost alone in the sixteenth century.
-Besold an able follower of Molinaeus.
-Bacon sees in interest an economical necessity, but only tolerates it.
-30-31 32 Molinaeus; his scholastic review and criticism of the canon arguments; his conclusions and concessions.
-Calvin and Molinaeus, however, stand almost alone in the sixteenth century.
-Besold an able follower of Molinaeus.
-Bacon sees in interest an economical necessity, but only tolerates it.
-In the seventeenth century there is great development of theory, 30-31 32 33 Molinaeus; his scholastic review and criticism of the canon arguments; his conclusions and concessions.
-Calvin and Molinaeus, however, stand almost alone in the sixteenth century.
-Besold an able follower of Molinaeus.
-Bacon sees in interest an economical necessity, but only tolerates it.
-30-31 32 33
+22 (3) The Use transferred with the capital 23 (4) The selling of Time, a good common to all 23 But the prohibition did not apply to profit made by personal employment of capital 24 on programme of output CHAPTER II THE DEFENCE OF INTEREST FROM THE SIXTEENTH TILL TH Е EIGHTEENTH CENTURY Zenith of the prohibition in the thirteenth century 25 The struggle of practical life.
+Direct exceptions to the prohibi- 40 tion; evasions of it.
+The "interesse" 26 The effect on theory.
+Compromise of the reformers with the 20 "parasitic profit".
+27 Rise of direct opposition to the prohibition 28 Calvin rejects authority, and dismisses the rational arguments, but 20 does not unreservedly allow interest 28-29 Molinaeus; his scholastic review and criticism of the canon argu- 20-29 20.01 ments; his conclusions and concessions 30-31 Calvin and Molinaeus, however, stand almost alone in the six- 0.0 teenth century 32 Besold an able follower of Molinaeus 33 Bacon sees in interest an economical necessity, but only toler- ates it 34 In the seventeenth century there is great development of theory, especially in the mercantile Netherlands.
+Grotius theoretic- ally condemns interest 34